 YOU MIGHT ALSO LIKE: Visiting the Bronte Sisters’ Village by vintage steam train

 It’s all too easy to get on the wrong train.
 I once boarded a train from Birmingham International station that I thought was going west to Shrewsbury.
-According to the departures board in the station, I was on the right platform, but I didn’t realise there had been a platform change announcement; I ended up travelling on a non-stopping service south instead to a town in Wales I can’t even pronounce!
-One little mistake added 4 hours to my journey.
+According to the departures board in the station, I was on the right platform, but I didn’t realise there had been a platform change announcement – I ended up travelling on a non-stopping service south instead to a tiny town in mid-Wales I can’t even pronounce!
+One little mistake added more than 4 hours to my journey.

 Check and double-check the departure boards and don’t be embarrassed to ask the staff for help.
 At busy stations, where some trains are running late, the train pulling into your platform, at your train’s departure time might not be your train!
 It could be another train that’s also running late.